chargebyte/chargebyte-docs/docs/source/getting_started.rst

    PuTTY configuration.

 .. note::
-   It is also possible to install a SSH key on the Charge Control C to log in without a password.
+   It is also possible to install an SSH key on the Charge Control C to log in without a password.
 Please look online for instructions on how to do this on a Linux system.

 .. figure:: _static/images/putty_config_ssh_fallback_ip.png